Powerful, captivating and incredibly vulnerable to poaching and loss of prey.

 Packed with facts, bookmarks and stickers.

-There’s around 10 times more livestock than wild prey in some snow leopard range areas
+There’s around 10 times more livestock than wild prey in some snow leopard range areas.
+This can lead to farmers killing snow leopards to protect their livestock.

-We’re working with governments, local communities and TRAFFIC (the wildlife trade monitoring network) to prevent the illegal trade in snow leopards and their body parts, reduce conflict with local people, and protect the Kangchenjunga Conservation Area.
+We’re working with governments, local communities and TRAFFIC (the wildlife trade monitoring network) to prevent the illegal trade in snow leopards and their body parts, reduce conflict with local people, and protect the Kangchenjunga Conservation Area in Nepal.

 The snow leopard’s habitat also provides important resources for the many people who live there – from food and medicine to wood for shelter, heat and fuel.
 By helping to protect the snow leopard, we’re helping to conserve its environment for the benefit of people and nature.